Alexandra (Newport and South Wales) Docks and Railway: Monmouthshire Railway and Canal

 The mineral wealth of the area north and north-west of Newport was considerable, but until the latter part of the eighteenth century, available means of transport for the production was extremely limited; there were few roads, and those that did exist were very poor, so that even conveyance on the backs of pack animals was costly and difficult.

 This resulted in the promotion of a canal, to connect both Pontnewynydd (north-west of Pontypool) and Crumlin, to a location close to wharves on the River Usk at Newport.
-This project became the Monmouthshire Canal Navigation, authorised by Act of Parliament in 1792.
-It was opened in stages from 1796; the authorising Act permitted the building of tramroad connection from mines and ironworks within seven miles of the canal to connect to the canal itself, and many such connections were made.
-The Canal Navigation company was later authorised to construct wharves on the River Usk at Newport, and in time a large number of riverside wharves, nearly all on the west bank, were made.
+This project became the Monmouthshire Canal Navigation, authorised by the Monmouthshire Canal Navigation Act 1792 (32 Geo.
+3. c.
+102).
+It was opened in stages from 1796; the authorising act of Parliament permitted the building of tramroad connection from mines and ironworks within seven miles of the canal to connect to the canal itself, and many such connections were made.
+The Monmouthshire Canal Navigation Company was later authorised to construct wharves on the River Usk at Newport, and in time a large number of riverside wharves, nearly all on the west bank, were made.
 In fact a plateway was built in 1802 to relieve the canal, which further enhanced the volume of trade.

 Newport Town Dock

 The tidal range at Newport is large, and the transshipment from canal barges to sea-going ships was laborious, and in time there were calls for a floating dock to eliminate some of the difficulty.
-In July 1835 Parliamentary authority was given for the construction of a dock in Newport; it became known as the Town Dock, and it opened in October 1842.
-During and soon after the construction process, the volume of trade increased very considerably, and the Newport Dock Company Act of 1854 authorised an extension to the Town Dock.
+In July 1835 an act of Parliament gave authority for the construction of a dock in Newport; it became known as the Town Dock, and it opened in October 1842.
+During and soon after the construction process, the volume of trade increased very considerably, and the Newport Dock Company Act 1854 (17 & 18 Vict. c. clxxxv) authorised an extension to the Town Dock.
 From the Town Dock's 4 acres, the total area became 11 1/2 acres, and the extension was opened in 1858.

 Still the volume of trade increased, as did the size of vessels in use, and dissatisfaction with the dock accommodation increased.